Richard Harrington, Baron Harrington of Watford: Career

-In January 2021 Harrington was appointed by the Department for Culture, Media and Sport as a trustee of the Royal Albert Hall.
+Lord Harrington currently serves as a senior advisor for Stephenson Harwood LLP, Chairman at Regal,Director at Cluster Partners Ltd, Advisor at Cranfield Aerospace Solutions and a Business Advisor at Mindlands Mindforge.

+In September 2024 he was appointed as Advisory Board Chair at UKREiiF..

+In December 2024 he was appointed as the Chair of MAKE UK.

+In May 2025, Harrington was approached to join the board of Shein ahead of its potential stock market float.

 Politics

-Harrington is a long-time member of the Conservative Party, in which he has played an active part since 1983, and long-time supporter of Kenneth Clarke.
+Harrington was a long-time member of the Conservative Party since 1983.
 Until March 2010, he was chairman of the Executive Board of the Conservative Friends of Israel, which, during his tenure, had quadrupled in size financially.
 He was appointed a treasurer of the Conservative Party in 2008, the role in which he launched the Number 10 Club with Sir John Major.

 Harrington won the Watford seat from Claire Ward at the 2010 general election with a majority of 1,425 votes.
 He was the first of the new MPs elected at the 2010 general election to make his maiden speech in the Commons.

 Since his election to Parliament, Harrington has also been elected as General Secretary of the All Party Parliamentary Kashmir Group (until 2015), Vice Chairman of the All Party Parliamentary Film Industry Group, and a member of the International Development Select Committee between July 2010 - November 2012.
 He has run a number of successful community projects in Watford including six jobs fairs and a Community Exchange.
 His main areas of interest are cutting local unemployment, supporting business in the constituency and progressing the significant infrastructure projects in Watford including the redeveloping Watford Junction and the Watford Health Campus.
 In September 2012, Harrington was appointed as a Vice Chairman of the Conservative Party.
 In the 2012-13 Parliamentary Session, Harrington successfully brought in a Private Members Bill to criminalise the unlawful subletting of social housing property.